MetPX/sarracenia/doc/sr_post.1.rst

 The AMQP announcements are made of the three fields, the announcement time, the **url** option value and the resolved paths to which were withdrawn from the *document_root*, present and needed.

+**[-pipe <boolean>]**

+The pipe option is for sr_post to read the names of the files to post from standard input to read from redirected files, or piped output of other commands.
+Default is False, accepting file names only on the command line.

 **[-rec|--recursive <boolean>]**